Kazuyoshi Hirao, MBA

 Chief Strategy Officer & Co-Founder

-Mr. Cliff is founder of the accelerator, D1ASP0RA, co-founder of RPRD Diagnostics, and formerly served as Director of Business Development at Cellular Dynamics International (CDI), a FUJIFILM company.
+Mr. Cliff is founder of the accelerator, D1ASP0RA, co-founder of RPRD Diagnostics, co-founder of Vascugen, and formerly served as Director of Business Development at Cellular Dynamics International (CDI), a FUJIFILM company.
 During his tenure at CDI, he supported the establishment and management of a pipeline of therapeutic development programs targeting age-related macular degeneration (AMD), heart failure, and Parkinson's disease.
 These programs were designed to pair a core-competency in induced-pluripotent stem cell (iPSC) manufacturing with a team of external clinicians and scientific experts.
 Prior to Cellular Dynamics, he held positions at leading drug discovery tools companies, including Meso-Scale Discovery, Life Technologies, Ingenuity Systems, and Upstate Biotechnology.

 Takashi Okada, LLB